Baby food: Nutritional needs and the amount of food

+Newborns need a diet of breastmilk or infant formula.
+In infants, minimum carbohydrate (mainly lactose) intake should be 40% of total energy, gradually increasing to 55% energy by the age of 2 years.

 As shown in the 2008 Feeding Infants and Toddlers study, the overall diet of babies and toddlers, the primary consumers of baby food, generally meets or significantly exceeds the recommended amount of macronutrients.
 Toddlers and preschoolers generally ate too little dietary fiber, and preschoolers generally ate too much saturated fat, although the overall fat intake was lower than recommended.
 Micronutrient levels were typically within the recommended levels.
 A small group of older infants in the American study needed more iron and zinc, such as from iron-fortified baby foods.
 A substantial proportion of toddlers and preschoolers exceeded the upper recommended level of synthetic folate, preformed vitamin A, zinc, and sodium (salt).